ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### October 22, 2019

 Worked on GSD and PFS.
-I haven't touched my database and model for a while.
-Need to resume.
+Changed font styles of input data to null and redesigned the table format to be Bootstrap 4.
+Still need to reconstruct the database and reboot the webpage.